Divide-By-0/blog/content/posts/conviction_essays.md

 ## Bad Forms of Conviction

-- Seeing my roommate is doing research he's not super jazzed by
+- My roommate is doing research he's not super jazzed by
   - His eyes don't light up with excitement, it's just "going well"
   - Just wants to learn about ML and how to apply it, so he chose some random prof and field to work with
     - I disagree with this choice: I think to be a real expert and develop this compounding passion, you have to choose something that excites you and you're curious about, and keep asking questions.